MrPrimate/ddb-meta-data/modules/pota/README.md

 Working through its prophets, the Elder Elemental Eye has emerged to spread chaos across the Forgotten Realms.
 How will the adventurers prevent absolute devastation?

-Explore Faerûn with these next adventures:

-* Out of the Abyss
-* Storm King's Thunder
-* Tomb of Annihilation
-* Lost Mines of Phandelver

 ---

 ## License